Bethlehem Public Library

 Officers will serve a term commencing from the date of their election until their successors are elected at the next July meeting.

-The president will preside at meetings of the board, appoint committees, execute documents authorized by the board, serve as ex-officio member of all committees except the nominating committee, represent the board before the public, and generally perform all duties associated with that office.
+The president will preside at meetings of the board, appoint committees, execute documents authorized by the board, serve as ex-officio member of all committees, represent the board before the public if no other person is designated, and generally perform all duties associated with that office.
+The president cannot serve on the nominating committee.

-The vice-president, in the event of the absence or disability of the president or a vacancy in that office, will assume and perform the duties and functions of the president.
+The vice-president shall assist the president in the duties noted above.
+In the event of the absence or disability of the president or a vacancy in that office, the vice-president will assume and perform the duties and functions of the president.
+Should more than one vice

-The secretary will see that a true and accurate record is kept of all meetings of the board, issue notice of all regular and special meetings, sign bank reconciliations, personnel reports, budget change resolutions and transfers, and perform other duties generally associated with that office.
-An assistant secretary may be selected by the board to act for the secretary when the secretary is unavailable.
+The secretary will see that a true and accurate record is kept of all meetings of the board, issue notice of all regular and special meetings, and perform other duties generally associated with that office.

-The treasurer will sign all payroll journals and monthly financial statements after their approval by the board, and perform other duties generally associated with that office.
-The assistant treasurer will act for the treasurer when the treasurer is unavailable.
+The treasurer is a board-appointed, nonvoting officer of the board.
+Duties include signing checks, reviewing monthly financial statements, signing all payroll journals and check warrants after their approval by the board, and performing other duties generally associated with that office.

 Regular board meetings will be held monthly, usually on the second Monday.
-Written notice will be sent to all trustees and a public notice posted according to law.
+Public notice of these meetings will be posted according to law.

 Special meetings may be called by the secretary at the direction of the president, or at the request of at least two (2) trustees, only for the transaction of business as stated in the call for the special meeting.

 The board meeting in July is the first regular meeting of the fiscal year.
-In addition to conducting regular business, it is designated for the election of officers.
+In addition to conducting regular business, it is designated for the election of officers, and all other organizational business for the coming year.

-A quorum for the transaction of business at any meeting will consist of four (4) trustees.
+A quorum for the transaction of business at any meeting will consist of four (4) in-person trustees.
 In the absence of a quorum, the trustees present will adjourn the meeting to a date determined and written notice will be sent to all trustees.
 In special circumstances, a phone or email poll of the trustees may be conducted to enact items of business requiring immediate action.
 Such actions must be confirmed at the next regular meeting.
+A trustee may participate and cast votes in any meeting virtually; however, a trustee’s virtual participation shall not count toward a quorum.
+Trustees shall make their best efforts to notify the President of their intention to participate virtually in a specific meeting at least 24 hours prior to the meeting, absent exigent circumstances.

 All regular meetings of the board of trustees are open to the public as specified in New York State Open Meeting Law.
 Executive session may be held when necessary to discuss litigation, contract negotiation and/or personnel or any other matter allowed by Open Meeting Law.
 Executive session must be approved in open meeting by a majority vote and the purpose of the session recorded in the minutes of the open meeting.